The-Ofek-Foundation/blog/_posts/2015-12-10-tic-tac-toe-ai-with-depth-first-search.md

  - **Chess:** 1.28 * 10<sup>118</sup>
  - **Go (Weiqi):** 1.87 * 10<sup>354</sup>

-To put it into comparison, if you were to move one hairlength, solve Tic Tac Toe completely, then move another hairlength and repeat, while someone else was trying to solve Connect Four, the other person would be done when you move the distance from Earth to the Moon *one thousand times*!
+To put it into comparison, if you were to move one hair-length, solve Tic Tac Toe completely, then move another hair-length and repeat, while someone else was trying to solve Connect Four, the other person would be done when you move the distance from Earth to the Moon *one thousand times*!
 In other words, **you aren't going to get far trying to solve Connect Four, nor any other complex game, using pure depth-first search**.

 ![moon img]